blunttester/test1bluntinstr/plugins/easy-wp-smtp/readme.txt

 = 1.0.3 =
-* Added a new option to the settings which allows a user to enable/disable SMTP debug = 1.0.2 =
+* Added a new option to the settings which allows a user to enable/disable SMTP debug

+= 1.0.2 =
 * Fixed a bug where the debug output was being displayed on the front end

 = 1.0.1 =
 * First commit of the plugin

-== Upgrade Notice ==
-There were some major changes in version 1.0.8.
-So you will need to reconfigure the SMTP options after the upgrade.